^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Botox injections in the area of nadriposition
+Botox injections in the glabellar area

-Botox injections into the frontal muscle
+Botox injections into the frontalis muscle

-The frontal muscle contracts in a vertical direction, creating horizontal folds on the skin of the forehead.
-Bo-tox should not be injected close to the eyebrows, as this can cause the lowering of the eyebrows and even lifting muscles.
-We prefer to gradually raise the injection site above the eyebrow, as we move from the center, to leave the lateral part of the frontal muscle functioning, retaining the function of emotional expressiveness and removing most of the frontal folds.
-Usually our patients prefer to keep the mobility of the eyebrows.
-If there are several rows of horizontal lines on the forehead, several rows of injections may be needed to act on them.
-To do this, labels with a diameter of 1-1.5 cm are drawn again.
+The frontalis muscle contracts vertically, creating horizontal folds in the skin of the forehead.
+Botox should not be injected close to the eyebrows, as this may cause drooping of the eyebrows and even the elevator muscles.
+We prefer to gradually raise the injection sites above the eyebrow, moving from the center, in order to leave the lateral part of the frontalis muscle functioning, preserving its function of emotional expression and eliminating most of the frontal folds.
+Our patients usually prefer to keep the mobility of the eyebrows.
+If there are several rows of horizontal lines on the forehead, then several rows of injections may be needed to affect them.
+For this, again 1-1.5 cm diameter marks are drawn.
 After that, the forehead is treated with ice or EMLA cream.
-In order to make sure that the needle is in the excessively functioning part of the frontal muscle, the toxin is injected under the control of EMG.
-We usually inject 2.5 units per 0.1 ml of solution into each label on the forehead.
-The total dose of Botox is 10-30 units.
-If there are especially hyperactive areas above the eyebrows to avoid excessive diffusion into the adjacent muscles, we use a more concentrated solution (5 units of toxin per 0.1 ml of solution).
+In order to ensure that the needle is in the overactive part of the frontalis muscle, the toxin is injected under EMG control.
+We usually inject 2.5 U of 0.1 ml of solution into each mark on the forehead.
+The general dose of Botox is 10-30 U. If there are particularly hyperactive areas above the eyebrows, to avoid excessive diffusion into the adjacent muscles, we use a more concentrated solution (5 U of toxin per 0.1 ml of solution).

-Eyebrow Correction
+Eyebrow correction

-Botox injections to eliminate "crow's feet"
+Botox injections to eliminate crow's feet

 Nasolabial folds

-Nose trumpet
+Nose flare

-Injections into the chin area
+Injections in the chin area

 You are reporting a typo in the following text: